Oder Absorbing Gel in HVAC return

 Personally I dislike any product that tries to mask an odor.
 Many times the scent given off by the thing is worse than the odor alone when it combines with the odor.
 Not to mention it's questionable exactly how healthy it is to be inhaling such scents.
 I know several people who are chemically sensitive and cannot be around any fragrance for a length of time.

 Regarding odors, I'm more in favor of finding the cause of an odor vs. either masking it or hoping some product will absorb it.
 Carpets are a repository for stuff that can cause foul odors.
 High indoor humidity levels can also contribute.
-Almost goes without mentioning smoking, greasy food cooking, daily constitutionals without adequate ventilation, pets, etc."In this house we obey the laws of thermodynamics!"
+Almost goes without mentioning smoking, greasy food cooking, daily constitutionals without adequate ventilation, pets, etc.

 I agree... adequate ventilation is much more effective.
 "The solution to pollution is dilution"... as they say.